 In March of 2012 I signed up for Alyson Stanfield’s Get Organized to Run a Successful Art Business online class. l had a twinge of guilt when we got to the lesson on Inventory Management because I hadn’t been keeping track for about a year.
 I had started with Artist’s Butler when I took my first class with Alyson in 2007, which worked well with my Mac but which didn’t integrate with my Nutmeg Designs Etsy Shop.
 I made notes on each item as to whether it was on Etsy and if it had sold on Etsy, but then I started making mosaic pendants and quickly fell behind, because people were buying them!

 This time around I fortuitously found Stitch Labs, which just started in 2011.
 When I signed up in March of 2012, there was as $12.00/month fee for a basic Stitch account, which I gladly paid after the 30 day free trial.
 In August 2012, Stitch Labs instituted a free plan for users who only have one “integrated eCommerce sales channel.”
 In my case that is Etsy.
-[In January 2013, Stitch revised their plans again, and grandfathered me in at $12 per month, rather than than the $45 per month fee.]
+[In January 2013, Stitch revised their plans again, and grandfathered me in.
+Their target market is a bigger business than I am.
+In March of 2017, Stitch revised their plans to make my monthly plan $49.99/month, and I chose to close my account.]

 Stitch is an web based system, and they back up data regularly.
 They add new features in response to customer input, and unlike Artist’s Butler, which resides on my Mac, I don’t have to download updates.